RAGECOOP/RAGECOOP-V/Release/0.2a/README.md

 - Added linux-x64, linux-arm and osx-x64 builds
 - Fixed wrong file and directory path, you may need to remove old versions before installing.
 - You can now change LogLevel in RageCoop.Client.Settings.xml. (default 2)
+- Other player's latency should now display properly.

 # Known issues
 - Sticky bomb will randomly explode if attached to other player's vehicle